Looking For Awesome Sefton Palm House Wedding Photos?

 The bride & groom had their wedding ceremony beneath that wonderful glass dome.
 Charlotte had ten unofficial (but still official, if you know what I mean!) bridesmaids, all individually styled yet still looking beautifully coordinated; no easy task!

 The bride wore a Justin Alexander wedding dress paired with a pair of sparkling Jimmy Choos.

 One of the best men, Jack, held the wedding rings while the bride & groom exchanged their vows, watched by a huge gathering of their family & friends.

-While Charlotte & Simon enjoyed their wedding breakfast, I had a wander around and read all about the history of the Palm House.
+While Charlotte & Simon enjoyed their wedding breakfast, I had a wander around and read some interesting facts I found printed on novelty beer mats.
 First opened in 1896, it measures 25m high and has a base of red granite all the way from the Isle of Mull.
 If that doesn’t impress you, how about the 3,710 flat panes of glass, all individually cut?

-A real highlight for me were the wedding speeches; Simon’s brother was merciless in his best man speech, then Jack got Simon up to perform an impromptu drum & bass set, wearing a crown as part of his superstar DJ attire.
+The groom probably wished he WAS in a faraway rainforest after his brother started the best man’s speech.
+He was merciless.
+The best man then got Simon up to perform an impromptu drum & bass set, wearing a crown as part of his superstar DJ attire.

 It was a pleasure to photograph Charlotte & Simon on their wedding day.
 They were keen to enjoy their day with a minimum of photo fuss, unposed and natural as possible.
 Just the way I like to work!

 77 Awesome Sefton Palm House Liverpool Wedding Photos

 I’ve selected 77 photos to show off this gorgeous wedding day at the Palm House.
 I work in an unobtrusive style, just perfect for couples who might be a little camera-shy but still want incredible memories to look back on.